jorgecarleitao/arrow2/DEVELOPMENT.md

 ## Merging

-We currently do not have maintainance versions and thus only PR and merge to `main`.
+We currently do not have maintenance versions and thus only PR and merge to `main`.

 We use labels to build a changelog - it is very important to label issues and/or PRs accordingly.
 Because our changelog can contain both issues and PRs, when a PR closes